 How To Use This Discussion Guide

-Begin by reading George S. Patton’s Speech to the Third Army on our site or in your copy of What So Proudly We Hail.
+Materials Included | Begin by reading George S. Patton’s Speech to the Third Army on our site or in your copy of What So Proudly We Hail.

 Materials for this guide include background information about the author and discussion questions to enhance your understanding and stimulate conversation about the story.
 In addition, the guide includes a series of short video discussions about the story, conducted by Eliot A. Cohen (Johns Hopkins SAIS) with the editors of the anthology.
 These seminars help capture the experience of high-level discourse as participants interact and elicit meaning from a classic American text.
 These videos are meant to raise additional questions and augment discussion, not replace it.

-Below is a sample of writing prompts and essay questions for educators, based on Common Core Standards in English Language Arts and Literacy in History/Social Studies:
+Writing Prompts | Based on Common Core Standards in English Language Arts and Literacy in History/Social Studies:

 - How do you encourage men and women to be courageous?
-After reading “Chamberlain” and Patton’s “Speech to the Third Army,” write an essay that compares Chamberlain’s and Patton’s understanding of courage and leadership and argues for one mode of leadership over the other.
+After reading “Chamberlain” and Patton’s “Speech to the Third Army,” write an essay that compares Chamberlain’s and Patton’s understandings of courage and leadership and argues for one mode of leadership over the other.
 Be sure to support your position with evidence from the texts.(Argumentation/Comparison; Task 4)

 - What is the function of Patton’s profanity?
 What are its effects on the men—and why is it effective?
 How might these effects contribute to attaining Patton’s overall purpose?
-After reading Patton’s “Speech to the Third Army,” write an essay that answers that discusses Patton’s use of profanity and evaluates it as a rhetorical strategy.
+After reading Patton’s “Speech to the Third Army,” write an essay that discusses Patton’s use of profanity and evaluates it as a rhetorical strategy.
 Be sure to support your position with evidence from the text.
 (Argumentation/Evaluation; Task 6)